 - Shooting pain, that could cause difficulty when standing

 Sciatica can be caused by a number of pre-existing conditions.
 Most often sciatica is related to spinal misalignment issues.
 It can also be caused by an injury, such as a fall or sciatic nerve tumours.
 Sciatica can also be caused by stress, and stress can prolong its effects.
-The best thing you can do for sciatica is to seek chiropractic care and treatment.

 How we can help